Drug Treatment Court

 Drug Treatment Court rebuilds lives by providing substance abuse treatment services to non-violent addicted offenders, thereby making our community safer and saving our community thousands of dollars through cost effective care instead of expensive and ineffective incarceration.

-The Honorable William C. Buhl (retired) founded the Van Buren County Drug Treatment Court program in 2008, which has served 340 individuals to date to reduce substance abuse addiction and crime in the community.
-The Van Buren Country Family Treatment Court was established in 2012 by the Honorable Paul E. Hamre (retired) to reduce child abuse and neglect from parental substance abuse addiction.
-These programs result in a much higher success rate than traditional approaches, at a fraction of the cost.
+The Honorable William C. Buhl (retired) founded the Van Buren County Drug Treatment Court program in 2008, which has served to reduce substance abuse addiction and crime in the community.
+Drug treatment courts result in a much higher success rate than traditional approaches, at a fraction of the cost.

 Under the collaborative leadership skills of the Court, Prosecutor’s Office, Defense Bar Association, Sheriff’s Department, Health Department, Community Mental Health, Department of Corrections, and the Department of Human Services, this program gives our community a valuable resource to stop the cycle of addiction.